rlintott/gba-mu/README.md

 * **To run a ROM:** `cd build` `./gba <path_to_gba_rom>`
 ## Resources
 Here are some resources I have been using to aid in developing this emulator
-* [GBATek Documentation](https://problemkaputt.de/gbatek.htm#armcpureference) is the authorotative reference for GBA's hardware
+* [GBATek Documentation](https://problemkaputt.de/gbatek.htm#armcpureference) is the authoritative reference for GBA's hardware
 * ARM7TDMI Data Sheet: ftp://ftp.dca.fee.unicamp.br/pub/docs/ea871/ARM/ARM7TDMIDataSheet.pdf CPU reference sheet
 * [Emudev Discord Server](https://discord.gg/xxkAe5xm) a welcoming and helpful EmuDev community